Most Beautiful Places to Visit Around the World

 - Location Map

-After arriving from Ljubljana on a 2-hour drive northwest via the A2 and local mountain roads, I spent five days exploring the Soca Valley, basing myself in an Airbnb in the charming mountain town of Bovec, where we went on a white water rafting tour down the icy-clear waters, hiked to Boka Waterfall, and crossed old suspension bridges (including one you can actually drive on which was unreal!).
+After arriving from Ljubljana on a 2-hour drive northwest via the A2 and local mountain roads, I spent two care-free weeks exploring the Soca Valley, basing myself in an Airbnb in the charming mountain town of Bovec, where we went on a white water rafting tour down the icy-clear waters, hiked to Boka Waterfall, and crossed old suspension bridges (including one you can actually drive on which was unreal!).

 Did we try to cool off in one of the more tranquil pools near the shore while hiking in August at my son's insistence?
 Yes, I did dip my toes for a few minutes, but the water was so freezing that my skin prickled afterwards.
 On the plus side, the water is incredibly clean!